RiRa12621/blog/content/posts/github_actions_1.md

 Google Cloud Run using GitHub Actions.

 ## Prerequisites
-You don't need a lot, except a GitHub repository and a Google

-Cloud Platform account.
-If you don't have one, you can create an account for free and get 300$ free credit, which will serve you for a pretty decent amount of time.
+You don't need a lot, except a GitHub repository and a Google Cloud Platform account.If you don't have one, you can create an account for free and get 300$ free credit, which will serve you for a pretty decent amount of time.
 We will get into the cost of this a bit further down the line so that you can get a good overview of how much bang for your buck you will be getting.
 One other thing that may be good is an idea of what to put in your blog, but essentially the whole deployment mechanism will work regardless of that.

 ## Hugo